Palpunte-Soukun/TheOtherRoles-tomarai-JP/README.md

 - Added Lover option "Enable Lover Chat"
 - Added return votes in meetings: You'll now get your votes back if your target got shot by the Guesser
 - Added New Option for Guesser: Guesser can't guess Snitch if they has done all tasks (created by [MaximeGillot](https://github.com/MaximeGillot))
-- Added The Other Roles changelog announcement popup
+- Added The Other Roles tomarai-JP changelog announcement popup
 - Changed that the Bounty Hunter exclude their Lover
 - Changed the position of the Witch icon in meetings for better visibility
 - Fixed a bug where the spy had a white name for Impostors in chat